 This tiny structure is the first part of our brain to recognize danger, and when it does, it produces cortisol.
-The amygdala alerts the body to the danger and readies it for the fight, fight or freeze responses.
+The amygdala alerts the body to the danger and readies it for the flight, flight or freeze responses.

-The hippocampus is a small seahorse-shaped structure which is also located deep inside our brain.
+The hippocampus is a small seahorse-shaped structure that is also located deep inside our brain.
 This structure plays a vital role in memory formation and storage.

 Several papers have been written noting the significant changes in the size of the amygdalae and hippocampi of people living with dissociative identity disorder (DID) which is linked closely to complex post-traumatic stress disorder (CPTSD).
 This paper offers the following conclusion:

 “Hippocampal volume was 19.2% smaller and amygdalar volume was 31.6% smaller in the patients with DID, compared to the healthy/ neurotypical subjects.
 The ratio of hippocampal volume to amygdalar volume was significantly different between groups [as compared to healthy/ neurotypical subjects in the study] .”

 The reason for mentioning how ACEs change these two structures is because they are directly related to the formation of CPTSD and its symptoms.

 A smaller amygdala alters how our ability to react to danger, as we may perceive danger where there is none.
 Our body reacts viscerally based only on a smell, sight or sound which throws our body into fight/flight/freeze.
 We also may experience flashbacks and panic attacks.